anderssandstrom/ecmccomgui/README_gui.md

 ![Start GUI](doc/pics/ecmcGuiMain_small.png)

-6. Start GUI for the choosen:
+6. Start GUI for the choosen process variable (pv):

-press the "open gui" button
+press the "Start GUI for: <pv name>" button

-note: The GUI supports multiple open windows for different PV:s (a new window will be created each time the "open gui"- button is pressed with a valid PV).
+note: The GUI supports multiple open windows for different PV:s (a new window will be created each time the button is pressed with a valid PV).

 Depending on the PV-type, different GUI windows will appear: